meilisearch/documentation/learn/getting_started/installation.md

-# Installation
+# Installation and supported operating systems

+## Installation

 You can install Meilisearch locally or deploy it over a cloud service.
-This guide covers each option in detail.
+This section covers each option in detail.

-## Local installation
+### Local installation

 :::: tabs